Mathnerd314/stroscot/docs/Commentary/Meta.rst

 The ultimate
 ------------

 Stroscot aims to be the ultimate programming language, rather than something just alright.
 The goal is to win the `ultimate showdown of ultimate destiny <https://www.youtube.com/watch?v=HDXYfulsRBA>`__ w.r.t. programming languages.
 This has been called "silly" by Dennis Ritchie (author of C) and "the dream of immature programmers" by Bjarne Stroustrup, :cite:`sutterFamilyLanguages2000` but I think it can be made to work.
-The question of which gun is strongest is quite subjective and a matter of debate.
+The question of which firearm is strongest is quite subjective and a matter of debate, due to loading and capacity questions.
 But the Tsar Bomba is without question the strongest weapon in history.
 In this analogy Stroscot would be an early nuke prototype.

 Stroustrup claims there are "genuine design choices and tradeoffs" to consider, which I agree with to a point.
 Many queries in a compiler are undecidable and the method used to approximate the answer can be refined or optimized.
 There are competing approaches to answering these questions and methods of combining solvers to obtain more precise answers.
 The time/precision tradeoff here is real.
 But these are implementation tradeoffs, and mainly affect the design of the compiler.
 Syntax and features all have global optima.